 - Aim at the mob and type /kill.

 Sometimes you may not see the UUID.
-This may happen because of a bug.
+This may happen due to a bug.
 Restart Minecraft to debug.
 However, you cannot use this command in creative mode.

 - Aim at the mob directly and type /kill.

 - Type [type=entity category].
 For example, if you want to kill all skeletons, input /kill @e[type=skeleton].
-This will kill all the cows at once.
+This will kill all the skeletons at once.

 - Use @e to target all the entities.